A map for every journey

 If this works well, I want to replicate the success across the entire website.
 If I know precisely how long it takes to get a work visa, to register a business or to become a citizen, I can make people’s journey a lot more predictable.

 In October 2024, I have built a form to collect feedback about the immigration office processing times.
+It comes with a nice tool to visualize average wait times by department, and individual reports from readers.
+Read more about it.

 If all goes well, we will get more insight about the immigration office wait times than ever before.
 For people who have been waiting for over 6 months for a residence permit, this will be a game changer.